Causality-Respecting Adaptive Refinement for PINNs: Enabling Precise Interface Evolution in Phase Field Modeling: Numerical results

 Following a single iteration of the computational domain with the collocation points in Figure \ref{Fig.2_static_plane}(a), an adaptive refinement was implemented employing the RBAR method, as shown in Figure \ref{Fig.2_static_plane_RBAR}(a).
 The refinement process automatically identified regions of highest residual loss, which predominantly occurred along the sharp phase interface.
-This adaptive point distribution proved crucial for several reasons: \begin{enumerate} \item Enhanced Resolution: The increased density of collocation points near the interface enabled accurate capture of the steep gradients characteristic of phase boundaries. \item Improved Physics Representation: The refined mesh successfully resolved the interface widening phenomenon, as evidenced in Figure \ref{Fig.2_static_plane_RBAR}(d-f).
+While some of the refined points appear to be randomly distributed, resulting in an irregular and seemingly counterintuitive pattern, this behavior stems from the inherently non-linear optimization process of PINNs.
+Factors such as training dynamics, sensitivity to initialization, and convergence to local minima can introduce significant errors in unexpected regions of the domain, thereby leading to a degree of randomness in the refinement pattern.
+This adaptive point distribution proved crucial for several reasons: \begin{enumerate}[leftmargin=*] \item Enhanced Resolution: The increased density of collocation points near the interface enabled accurate capture of the steep gradients characteristic of phase boundaries. \item Improved Physics Representation: The refined mesh successfully resolved the interface widening phenomenon, as evidenced in Figure \ref{Fig.2_static_plane_RBAR}(d-f).
 The simulation results now demonstrate excellent agreement with the expected physical behavior. \item Computational Efficiency: By concentrating computational resources in regions of high physical activity (i.e., the phase interface), RBAR optimizes the distribution of collocation points to maximize accuracy while minimizing computational overhead. \end{enumerate} The effectiveness of RBAR lies in its ability to identify and adaptively refine regions where the PDE residuals are largest, thereby providing the PINN with the necessary spatial resolution to accurately characterize the underlying physics of the Allen-Cahn equation.
 This targeted refinement strategy proves particularly valuable for problems featuring localized phenomena such as moving interfaces and sharp gradients.
 The loss history with the RBAR PINNs framework is shown in Figure \ref{Fig.2_static_plane_RBAR}(c).